wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    <tt>-e 'VAULT_DEV_ROOT_TOKEN_ID=dev-only-token'</tt>

-   In production, several mechanisms can be used to start the Vault server, including access to cloud provider secret managers.
+   In production, several mechanisms can be used to start the Vault server securely, including access to cloud provider secret managers.

    ### Source compilation